Liyana-Mai/Liyana-Mai/README.md

 - 🌟 Interests: Software development, JavaScript, web technologies, and building cool projects.
 - 📚 Currently Learning: Advanced JavaScript concepts including async programming, generators, and advanced patterns.
-- 🎓 Goal: To become a Software Developer, proficient in JavaScript and contribute to meaningful open-source projects.
+- 🎓 Goal: To become a Software Developer, proficient in JavaScript and contribute to meaningful open-source projects and solving real life problems.

 # What I’m Working On